Robert F. Kennedy Human Rights: Human Rights Award

 The Robert F. Kennedy Human Rights Award was created by Kathleen Kennedy Townsend in 1984 to honor individuals around the world who show courage and have made a significant contribution to human rights in their country.

 In addition to receiving a financial award, laureates work with the organization on human rights-related projects.
 Since 1984, awards have been given to 43 individuals and organizations from 25 different countries.
 The 2009 award was presented by President Barack Obama.
 In 2009, the RFK Human Rights began a partnership with the California International Law Center (CILC) at the University of California, Davis School of Law focusing on the crisis in Darfur.

 Laureates

+Ripple of Hope Award

+Each year, the Robert F. Kennedy Ripple of Hope Award honors exemplary leaders across government, business, advocacy, and entertainment who have demonstrated an unwavering commitment to social change and worked to protect and advance equity, justice, and human rights.